How Does Solar Energy Work?

 kW – kilowatt – a unit of electric power.

-DG – Distributed Generation – this is when your solar system is connected to the grid, enabling you to sell excess generation to your electricity retailer.
+DG – Distributed Generation – this is when your solar system is connected to the distribution network, enabling you to sell excess generation to your electricity retailer.
 Tell me more about DG.

 Tariff – this is the rate a retailer charges you for electricity imported from the grid.
 There are many different tariffs, and they vary based on the type of energy consumption you have, and the retailer you are with.
 Tell me more about tariffs.